-Software localization is the translation and adaptation of your user interface and its components (online help, user documentation) into another language.
-This process provides better use of your products by your clients as it offers locally relevant multilingual materials.
-Localizing your software interface will therefore make you stand out from your competitors and increase your market share globally.
+Software localization is the translation and adaptation of your user interface and its components (online help, user documentation and related collateral) into another language.
+This process provides better end use of your products by your clients by offering locally relevant language materials.
+Localizing your software interface will make you stand out from your competitors and increase your global market share.

-To facilitate the extraction of texts for translation in software files, Word Class may use specific tools adapted to the localization process.
-These tools separate the translatable text from coding and require a certain level of technical expertise.
+To facilitate the extraction of software strings for translation, Word Class uses tools specifically adapted to the localization process.
+These tools separate translatable text from code and this process requires a certain level of technical expertise.
 Our expert translators know how to translate single, isolated words and short phrases by linking them to their context and the features to which they are connected.
 The length of translated items varies from one language to another and involves resizing text and dialog boxes.

-Our linguists and project managers have the technical and linguistic expertise in your domain and will assist you in the pre-production phase of your project.
-Our multilingual teams will provide you with a fully localized interface, allowing you to simultaneously launch your product across the globe (SIMSHIP).
+Your dedicated linguist and project management team have technical and linguistic expertise in your field and will assist you during the pre-production phase of your project.
+Our multilingual teams will provide you with a fully localized interface, allowing you to simultaneously launch your product across the globe in multiple languages (SIMSHIP).

 Here are a few tips:

-- Always send us your software’s user documentation, even if it does not need translating immediately.
-This documentation serves as practical reference material and helps our linguists better understand the features of your application in their context.
+- Always provide us with the user documentation for your software, even if it does not need to be translated immediately.
+This documentation serves as practical reference material and helps our linguists better understand the features of your application in context.

-- Where possible, use the most standardized development language and tools available on the market.
+- When possible, use the most standardized development language and tools available on the market.

-- Do not use too many abbreviations or too much technical jargon; this may lead to a misunderstanding of the source text and delay our translators.
+- Avoid abbreviations and technical jargon that may lead to misunderstandings of the source text and delay the translation process.

-- In the project’s pre-production phase, we will provide you with a glossary for validation.
-Your validation is a crucial stage in the project.
-The quicker this is done, the more consistent your translation terminology will be.
+- In the project’s pre-production phase, we will provide you with a glossary to validate.
+This validation is a crucial stage of the project.
+The sooner you can provide us with this resource, the more consistent your final localized product will be.